escherba/python-cityhash/README.rst

 Stateless hashing
 ~~~~~~~~~~~~~~~~~

-The package contains 64- and 128-bit implementations of the CityHash algorithm,
-named as follows:
+This package exposes Python APIs for CityHash and FarmHash under ``cityhash``
+and ``farmhash`` namespaces, respectively.
+Each provides 32-, 64- and 128-bit
+implementations.
+Usage example for `cityhash`:

 .. code-block:: python